Keynsham: Governance

+There are two main tiers of local government covering Keynsham, at parish (town) and unitary authority level: Keynsham Town Council and Bath and North East Somerset Council.
+The latter is a member of the West of England Combined Authority, led by the directly elected Mayor of the West of England.
+The town council is based at 15–17 Temple Street.
+Bath and North East Somerset Council also has offices in the town at Keynsham Civic Centre on Market Walk.

 Playing fields and playgrounds are provided in Memorial Park, Downfield, Kelston Road, Teviot Road, Holmoak Road and Manor Road with basketball facilities at Teviot Road and Holmoak Road and a BMX track at Keynsham Road.
 The Keynsham town council is also responsible for the football pitches and pavilion at Manor Road and the floodlit Multi Sport Site in Memorial Park.
 It also provides support for community groups organising music and cultural events.
-Conservation matters (including trees and listed buildings) and environmental issues are also of interest to the council.

-The town council was formed in 1991 and consists of 15 members elected every four years.
-The town council is divided into three wards.
-As of May 2023, Keynsham East is represented by five Liberal Democrat councillors, Keynsham North has four Liberal Democrat councillors and one Green Party councillor and Keynsham South is represented by three Labour and two Liberal Democrat councillors.
-Keynsham has one official twin town: Libourne in France.